arkivanov/Decompose/README.md

 The `Router` supports back stack and so each `Component` has its own `Lifecycle`.
 Each time a new `Component` is pushed, the currently active `Component` is stopped.
 When a `Component` is popped from the back stack, the previous `Component` is resumed.
 This allows business logic to run while the component is in the back stack.

 Each `Component` is created based on an associated `Configuration`. `Configurations` can be persisted via Android's `saved state`, thus allowing back stack restoration after configurations change or process death.
+When the back stack is restored, only currently active `Components` are recreated.
+All others in the back stack remain destroyed, and recreated on demand when navigating back.

+`Routers` can be nested, and each `Component` can have more than one `Router`.

 ### Sample apps